 Admittedly, transitional words do have their place in the English language, but that place is not at the beginning of every single sentence.
 When used sparingly and appropriately, words such as however, moreover, and furthermore can be helpful for leading a reader from one idea to another or connecting sentences to maintain the flow and clarity of your academic writing.
 If used too often, the opposite can happen, and your writing can become tedious and confusing.
 Use transitional words with caution!

 Another example of overwriting is the much-used phrase as well as.
 Its most common offense is connecting the last element in a list when a simple and would work—and be more concise!

 These convoluted academic phrases are common in scientific or technical academic writing that describes experiments or research methods.
-For a short period of time can always be shortened to for a short time (or for a long time); as a result, your writing will become much clearer and easier to read.
+You can always shorten for a short period of time to for a short time (or for a long time); as a result, your writing will become much clearer and easier to read.